 with optically thick disks around the gainer, that experience regular cycles of mass loss into the

 interstellar medium and are characterized by orbital photometric variability (ellipsoidal, DPV/ELL

-or eclipsing, DPV/E) in time scales of few days and a long photometric cycle lasting roughly 33 times
+or eclipsing, DPV/E) in time scales of few days and a long photometric cycle lasting roughly 33 times the orbital period.